 In its inaugural year 2012, Trifarious secured works by two of the country’s leading musician/composers.
 A three movement concertante by renowned jazz saxophonist and composer Barbara Thompson MBE, and a new work by Andy Scott (2006 British Composers Award winner) along with a reworking of his acclaimed guitar quartets.
 More recent commissions include works by Edmund Joliffe and a brand new suite by Barbara Thompson.
 Future commissions for 2018/19 include works by Cheryl Frances-Hoad and Stephen Goss.

 Recent concert highlights include performances at the International Festival Vitoria-Gasteiz, Spain and The Bilbao Festival, as well as performances throughout the UK.
-The ensemble’s commitment to education in music continues in strength – a recent new collaboration with the Royal Academy Music in the Spring of 2016 saw Trifarious presenting composition and performance workshops with students from both the junior and senior departments.
-In May 2017 Trifarious will be hosting workshops with the composition students at the University of Surrey, as well as adjudicating their annual composition awards.
-In its third year at St. Catherine’s School, Bramley, the ensemble continue to present workshops to the GCSE students leading to exam compositions in 2017.
+The ensemble’s commitment to education in music continues in strength – a recent new collaboration with the Royal Academy Music saw Trifarious presenting composition and performance workshops with students from both the junior and senior departments.
+In May 2017 Trifarious hosted workshops with the composition students at the University of Surrey, as well as adjudicating their annual composition awards.
+In its fourth year at St. Catherine’s School, Bramley, the ensemble continue to present workshops to the GCSE students leading to exam compositions in 2018.

-Trifarious’ acclaimed debut CD ‘Russian Roulette’ was released in June 2015
+Trifarious’ acclaimed debut CD ‘Russian Roulette’ was released in June 2015.
+In 2018 Trifarious will be launching their second album ‘From Eternity to Here’.

 Tim Redpath is highly respected as both clarinetist and saxophonist, and has been at the forefront of contemporary chamber music for almost thirty years.
 He has performed and collaborated with some of the most exciting and eclectic musicians around.
 These include Apollo Saxophone Quartet, London Saxophonic (touring and recording extensively with Michael Nyman and Moondog (Louis Hardin)), Moondog Big Band, Andy Scott’s Sax Assault & Bob Mintzer, Barbara Thompson, Joanna Macgregor, Django Bates and Iain Ballamy.
 He has broadcast extensively on BBC television, BBC Radio 2, 3 & 4, Classic FM and has featured on over twenty CD albums.
 He has been guest principal clarinet and saxophonist with many of the UK’s leading orchestras including Opera North, BBC Philharmonic, Hallé, BBC Scottish, RTE and Philharmonia.
 As founder member and soprano saxophonist with the highly acclaimed Apollo Saxophone Quartet for 23 years (1985 – 2008), Tim has amassed a large collection of awards including winner of the Tokyo International Chamber Music Competition (plus the Lufthansa Outstanding Performance Award), Countess of Munster Trust, Royal Overseas League and Tunnell Trust.